 In 1966 the Rev. War Murray left our church to begin a new ministry in the inland sea area of Alaska.
 Rev. John Kinsey served Grace as the interim pastor.

-February 1982 the Rev. Vernon Robertson resigned and Robert sherwood provided leadership as interim pastor.
+In February 1982, the Rev. Vernon Robertson resigned and Robert Serwood provided leadership as interim pastor.

-December 1982 the Rev. Dr. David Hill was called to become our pastor and remains in this capacity to date.
+December 1982 the Rev. Dr. David Hill was called to become our pastor; which he stayed as our pastor till 2015.
 Under his leadership, Grace Presbyterian continued to be committed to growth.
 Many children's activities, missions, and community outreach programs were developed and flourished.

-With the completion of Grace hall the next major project was removing the partitions and thus expanding the sanctuary to the full size for which it was intended.
-The newly-remodled sanctuary was dedicated on April 1, 1984.
+With the completion of Grace Hall, the next major project was removing the partitions and thus expanding the sanctuary to the full size for which it was intended.
+The newly-remodeled sanctuary was dedicated on April 1, 1984.

 The year 1993 brought a spirited campaign to become "debt free in '93". the goal was accomplished and the loans were paid in full.

 Community outreach has also been a large part of our church.
-Not only does our preschool serve Lodi, we also ahve several minitries that provide for the needs in the area and beyond.
+Not only does our preschool serve Lodi, but we also have several ministries that provide for the needs in the area and beyond.
 The Deacons assist monetarily each month to the Lodi Chaplains, the Women's Center, Breakthrough Project, Salvation Army, First Presbyterian Church-Hurricane Relieve Program, Slidell, LA, and a small portion of members' preschool tuition.
-Our Deacons also visit shut-ins monthly and deliver the santuary floral bouquets to shut-ins each Sunday.
-They also provide crisis meals, send cards to embmers who are ill, and deliver food to families in need.
-These are just a few of the many actions that assist the otehrs around us.
+Our Deacons also visit shut-ins monthly and deliver the sanctuary floral bouquets to shut-ins each Sunday.
+They also provide crisis meals, send cards to members who are ill, and deliver food to families in need.
+These are just a few of the many actions that assist the others around us.

-As we celebrate the 50th anniversary of serving Lodi, may we look forward to many more years of planting seeds of God's love throughout the community and beyond.
+As we celebrate the serving Lodi, may we look forward to many more years of planting seeds of God's love throughout the community and beyond.